mruwnik/tree-lisp/README.md

 * wind (currently only for display, as random leaf movements)
 * temperature (any temperature lower than a given value causes the tree's leaves to fall and stops its growth)

-All of the above are provided as relative percentage values (between 0 and 1)
+All of the above (apart from temperature) are provided as relative percentage values (between 0 and 1)

 # How to run this program

 I do it by loading it in lisp via `(ql:quickload "tree")`, which will load the whole project and display the beginning sprout of a tree.
 There is no automatic growth - it has to be done manually.
-At the end of `tree.lisp` is a loop which runs through 100 rounds of growth - that is the easiest way to get it going.
+Press 'y' to simulate a year's growth, or 'n' to display a new sprout.
   To simulate winter, set the temperature to a low value via `set-temp`, e.g. `(set-temp -12)`.
 Run through a couple of days so that all the leaves fall of the tree, and then set the temperature back up to something which the tree can grow in (like 20 - for specific values, see the `dna` class).

 # Display controls